Access to employment

 non-discrimination against nationals of another EU country.

 Workers posted to another EU country

-You have certain specific rights if you are a posted worker, that
+You have certain specific rights if you are a posted

-and working conditions while you are abroad.
+of your pay and working conditions while you are abroad.

 You will usually remain affiliated to the social security system of your

 country of origin.
 You may pay income tax in that country as well but the

 situation varies between member states.
 You can find out more about social

 You may choose to offer your services in another EU country without